coolerfall/Android-HttpDownloadManager/README.md

 Android Http Download Manager
 ===========================

 An useful and effective http download manager for Android.
-This download manager is designed according to the idea and implementation of Volley.
+This download manager is designed to adapt different http library.

 Usage